 - Relatively slow approval — Approval can take up to seven business days, and you’ll need to wait another three to six business days for funds to land in your account.
 (Depending on your bank, there may be a wait before you can access your cash.)
 If you arrange for direct payments to credit card issuers, disbursal could take even longer.

-Read our full review of Happy Money’s Payoff personal loan to learn more.
+Read reviews of Happy Money’s Payoff personal loan to learn more.

 Best online loan experience: LendingClub